qiskit-community/qiskit-metal/README.md

  ##### Windows:
- Open you Windows Command Prompt and type in
+ Open Windows Command Prompt and type in
  ```
  $Env:Path
  ```